fbpx

 READ MORE: Weed war: Medical marijuana competitors cry foul over Health Department’s response to company breaking rules

-During board questions Wednesday, Mockingbird was not mentioned by name, but Health Board member Jim Perry said, “There has to be consequences for not following the law … If we send signals you are going to be economically rewarded by to jump over the line, that will provide incentive for others to do the same … If there's an active investigation we can't about it specifically yet.
+During board questions Wednesday, Mockingbird was not mentioned by name, but Health Board member Jim Perry said, “There has to be consequences for not following the law … If we send signals you are going to be economically rewarded by trying to jump over the line, that will incentive for others to do the same … If there’s an active investigation we can’t talk about it specifically yet.

 ” … But if actors are doing things clearly not allowed — outdoor growing is clearly not allowed, you’re not supposed to see it growing from a public area, and you’re supposed to have security, locks, solid doors and walls — that is flaunting and it will create a culture for others, if somebody’s able, to economically benefit from that.
 If we’re not ready to enforce, then we shouldn’t have let them start growing.”